Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 Cadillac was one of the first American manufacturers to offer factory-installed dash cams.

-The CT6 was among Cadillac models lucky to have the dash cams, and featured them until 2019.
-From our research, Cadillac seems to have discontinued factory-fitted dash cams on its models.
+The CT6 was among Cadillac models lucky to have the dash cams and featured them until 2019.
+However, from our research, Cadillac seems to have discontinued factory-fitted dash cams on its newer models.

-In the case of the CT6, Cadillac placed four cameras at different areas on the exterior.
-Locations include both door-mounted rear-view mirrors, the front grille, and the rear trunk lid.
+In the case of the CT6, Cadillac setup four full HD cameras in different areas on the exterior.
+Locations where installation happened include:

-Called the Surround Vision Recorder, this system can record using either the front cameras or rear cameras.
-The system can activate all four cameras to conduct a 360-degree recording of the vehicle.
+Called the Surround Vision Recorder, this system can record using either the front camera or rear camera.
+The system can also activate all four cameras to conduct a 360-degree recording of the vehicle.

 On the CT6 models, the Surround Vision Recorder can provide a front view like any dash cam.